Actifio/actifiodataveilmasking/README.md

 # Masking with DataVeil

-This readme contains a section for Microsoft SQL and a section for Oracle.
+This readme contains a section for [Microsoft SQL Server](#microsoft-sql-server-masking-with-actifio-and-dataveil) and a section for [Oracle](#oracle-masking-with-actifio-and-dataveil)

-## Microsoft SQL Masking with Actifio and DataVeil
+## Microsoft SQL Server Masking with Actifio and DataVeil

-This readme describes how to use the bat file in this respository along with the DataVeil software to perform data masking with Actifio.
+This readme describes how to use the bat file in this repository along with the DataVeil software to perform data masking with Actifio.

 ### Requirements